loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 {{< img src="20231121_016.png" alt="openwrt wireless page" >}}

 At this point, the Beryl should be online and able to reach the internet.
-If you can't, make sure you typed the password correctly.
+If you can't reach the internet, make sure you typed the network password correctly.

 ```
 ping google.com